-Open to grades 9-12.
-Prerequisite: Requires an audition
+(1/2 CREDIT) Open to grades 9-12.

+Prerequisite: Requires an audition for the director

 This ensemble will concentrate on literature written and arranged for the treble (high) voices from renaissance to rock and Broadway.
 Performance demands include four major school concerts as well as opportunities in the community.
 Performance is part of course requirement.